Frequently Asked Questions

 Animal Control only handles domesticated animals, such as dogs, cats, and livestock.
 If you have a concern about wildlife, you can contact the Dept. of Natural Resources at 877-463-6497 or a Pest Control/Wildlife Management Service like Critter Gitter (410-708-1228) or Chestertown Wildlife Control (410-778-3315).

-I found baby bunnies/deer, etc. What do I do?
+I found kittens or baby bunnies/deer, etc. What do I do?

 If you have already moved the babies or they appear injured, please contact the Dept. of Natural Resources at 877-463-6497.